miaojiang1987/Machine_Learning_Projects/student_intervention/README.md

 Description:

 Complexity:
-- A Random Forest has a space complexity of O(m^(1/2)*nlog n), where m is the number of features and n the number of elements in the dataset, under the assumption that a reasonably symmetric tree is built.
+- A Random Forest has a space complexity of O(m^(1/2)*nlog n), where m is the number of features and n the number of instances in the dataset, under the assumption that a reasonably symmetric tree is built.
-- The training complexity is given as O(M*m^(1/2)*nlog n), where M denotes the number of trees.
-[4]
+- For comutational complexity, random forest have two phases, in the buiding phase, the complexity will be O(M*(f)^(1/2)*N log N), where M denotes the number of trees,f means number of features and N means number of instances. \
+On the second phase it will be O(MN log N),which means that the overall complexity is dominated by the random forest construction.
+So overall complexity will be O(M*(f)^(1/2)*N log N)[5]

 Pros:

-- Random forest could deal with unbalanced data and handle missing values well.
+- The Random Forests algorithm is a good algorithm to use for complex classification tasks.
+The main advantage of a Random Forests is that the model created can easily be interrupted.

 Cons:

-- Random Forest may also have overfitting problem when there are too many missing values.
+- The main limitation of the Random Forests algorithm is that a large number of trees may make the algorithm slow for real-time prediction.[5]

 Applications:
-It could be very useful in object detection and regression[5].
-It will also be useful in bioinformatics[4].
+-It could be very useful in object detection and regression[6].
+It will also be useful in bioinformatics[6].

 Reasons for Selection: